Combining Rational maps and Kleinian groups via orbit equivalence: Introduction

-\begin{rem} The action of $z^d$ on $\bS^1$ preserves the Lebesgue measure, and this is a measurable dynamical system of type $III_{\log d}$; whereas the action of a finite co-volume Fuchsian group on $\bS^1$ preserves the Lebesgue measure class, giving rise to a measurable dynamical system of type $III_1$ \cite{spatzier}.
+As an aside, we note that the action of $z^d$ on $\bS^1$ preserves the Lebesgue measure, and gives a measurable dynamical system of type $III_{\log d}$; whereas the action of a finite co-volume Fuchsian group on $\bS^1$ preserves the Lebesgue measure class, giving rise to a measurable dynamical system of type $III_1$ \cite{spatzier}.
 (We thank Caroline Series for explaining this to us.)
-This shows that there is no Borel isomorphism between full measure subsets of $\bS^1$ that preserves the Lebesgue measure class (i.e., is absolutely continuous), and induces a bijection between the space of grand orbits of the two dynamical systems (for more details on the notion of measurable orbit equivalence, see \cite{furman-oer} and the references therein).
-Thus, measurable orbit equivalence cannot be used to address Question \ref{problem_1}. \end{rem}
+Hence, topological, not measurable orbit equivalence, is the right framework for Question \ref{problem_1}.